pu2clr/SI4844/README.md

 This labrary was developed in C++.
 To use it, you must declare in your Sketch a variable of the class SI4844.
-The code below show that.
+The code below shows that.

 ```cpp
 #include <SI4844.h>